alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

    - Same category (push/pull): 50 points
    - Same plane (horizontal/vertical): 25 points
    - Same body part focus (upper/lower): 15 points
+5. **Movement Balance Scoring**: Scores exercises based on current movement balance state and balance constraints
-5. **Rotation History Bonus**: Gives preference to less recently used exercises
+6. **Rotation History Bonus**: Gives preference to less recently used exercises
-6. **User Preferences & Equipment**: Applies the same filtering as primary exercises
+7. **User Preferences & Equipment**: Applies the same filtering as primary exercises

 #### Similarity Scoring Algorithm
 The system calculates a similarity score for each potential secondary exercise:

 - **Movement Type Match**: 100 points for exact match
 - **Muscle Overlap**: Up to 50 points based on percentage of primary muscles targeted
+- **Movement Balance Score**: Up to 30 points based on how well the exercise balances current movement patterns
 - **Rotation Bonus**: 0-20 points based on usage frequency (less used = higher bonus)

 The exercise with the highest total score is selected as the secondary movement.